Written by Callie Radday, Associate Director at Shane Camps & Resorts

 As a kid, my sisters and I would constantly build forts – out of blankets, pillows, even made of leaves or snow outside.
 We absolutely loved to get creative and make each one better than the last.
 Obstacle courses take fort-building to the next level, but also encourage them to move.

 This is a perfect activity for that snow day when everyone is stuck inside.
 Your kids will love this activity, and I bet you parents will too!
 Let yourselves get creative and see what you can come up with.
-You can take it one step further and make it a competition, see who can complete the course the fastest.
+You can take it one step further and make it a competition, see who can compete the course the fastest.

 Plan for a Fun Family Outing.

 There are lots of great indoor activities you can try that are perfect for family time.
 We suggest going bowling or finding an indoor miniature golf course.
 These are fun, competitive ways to keep everyone moving and burn a few extra calories.
-Another fun idea is to try a trampoline park – not only will the kids enjoy this option, but adults will too!
+Another fun idea is to try a trampoline park – not only will this kids enjoy this option, but adults will too!

 Do you have any other ideas on how to stay moving this winter?
 What are some of your family’s favorite things to do during the beautiful winter weather?